sayanbhowmik/training-materials-ajm_vip/mini-book/docs/VIP_syllabus.md

 -------------

 The course will by offered in a hybrid format.
 We have multiple online MS students who work in the course, so it is important to provide a mechanism for remote participation.
 The main lecture will take place virtually, but sub-teams can meet in person and/or use hybrid meetings.
-For the training, group, lectures will be given live during the course time and **will not be recorded.** If you miss a lecture you are responsible for following up with other students and the TA's to catch up on what you missed.
+For the training group, lectures will pre-recorded and posted to Canvas, and the course time time will serve as an opportunity for questions or help with assignments (a "flipped" classroom).
 The project groups will use the course time to meet and discuss progress on projects.

-Training Schedule *(all synchronous)*
+Training Schedule
 ========

-Week 1 (1/10): Introduction to VIP and projects (Medford)
+Week 1 (8/21): Introduction to VIP and projects (Medford/Brabson)

-Week 2 (1/17): VIP Subteam pitches (Medford/Timmerman/Yu/Sahoo/Tian)
+Week 2 (8/28): VIP Subteam pitches (Medford/Timmerman/Yu/Tian)

-Week 3 (1/24): Literature searches (Medford) - Bi-weekly Update 1
+Week 3 (9/4): Literature searches (Medford) - Bi-weekly Update 1

-Week 4 (1/31): Intro to Python and HPC (Brabson)
+Week 4 (9/11): Intro to Python and HPC (Brabson)

-Week 5 (2/7): Intro to ASE (Brabson) - Bi-weekly Update 2 (Ex.
+Week 5 (9/18): Intro to ASE (Brabson) - Bi-weekly Update 2 (Ex.
 1.6.1-1.6.5)

-Week 6 (2/14): Software check (Brabson)
+Week 6 (9/25): Intro to Density Function Theory I (Bhowmik)

-Week 7 (2/21): Midterm Updates (pre-recorded presentations, virtual synchronous Q&A) - Bi-weekly Update 3 (Ex.
-2.5.1 & 3.3.1-3.3.4)
+Week 7 (10/2): Midterm Updates (pre-recorded presentations, virtual synchronous Q&A) - Bi-weekly Update 3 (Ex.
+2.4.1, 2.5.1, & 3.3.1-3.3.4)

-Week 8 (2/28): Intro to Density Functional Theory (Medford/Brabson)
+Week 8 (10/9): Intro to Density Functional Theory II (Bhowmik)

-Week 9 (3/6): DFT calculations and applications (Brabson) - Bi-weekly Update 4
+Week 9 (10/16): DFT Calculations I (Bhowmik/Brabson) - Bi-weekly Update 4

-Week 10 (3/13): Machine Learning Basics (Brabson)

-Week 11 (3/20): Spring Break
+Week 10 (10/23): DFT Calculations II (Bhowmik/Brabson)

-Week 12 (3/27): Projects (Timmerman/Yu/Sahoo/Tian) - Bi-weekly Update 5 (Ex.
-5.4.1-5.4.2 & 6.6.1)
+Week 11 (10/30): Projects (Timmerman/Yu/Tian) - Bi-weekly Update 5 (Ex.
+5.4.1-5.4.2)

-Week 13 (4/3): Projects (Timmerman/Yu/Sahoo/Tian)
+Week 12 (11/6): DFT Project Workshop

-Week 14 (4/10): Projects (Timmerman/Yu/Sahoo/Tian) - Bi-weekly Update 6 (Ex.
-6.6.3 & 7.7.1-7.7.3)
+Week 13 (11/13): Projects (Timmerman/Yu/Tian) - Bi-weekly Update 6 (DFT Project DUE)

-Week 15 (4/17): Final Updates (pre-recorded presentations, virtual synchronous Q&A)
+Week 14 (11/20): Final Updates (pre-recorded presentations, virtual synchronous Q&A)

+Week 15 (11/28): Thanksgiving Break (No Class)

+Week 16 (12/4): Reading Day (No Class)

 Changes to Syllabus
 ===================